sunhongfu/deepMRI/xQSM/README.md

 * This repository is for a octave convolutional neural network based QSM dipole inversion.

 - Both Matlab (2019a later) implementation and pytorch (1.4 or later) based implementation were provided in this repo.
-(2022.Nov.1. we are debugging python version codes for xQSM-net with noise-adding layer, please refer to matlab version for usage)
+(2022.Nov.5.
+Corrected minor bugs in python version codes and checkpoints)

 * This code was built and tested on Centos 7.8 with Nvdia Tesla V100 and windows 10/ubuntu 19.10 with GTX 1060.